Upcoming events

 1:45 PM Veteran's Update, Wally Franklin

 2:00 PM DPOR Update.
-Anika Coleman, Virginia Cemetery Board
+Christine Dumas, Virginia Cemetery Board

 2:15 PM Afternoon Activities and Dinner on own